elixir-cldr/cldr_dates_times/README.md

 `ex_cldr_dates_times` is an addon library application for [ex_cldr](https://hex.pm/packages/ex_cldr) that provides localisation and formatting for dates, times and date_times.

-The primary api is `MyApp.Cldr.Date.to_string/2`, `MyApp.Cldr.Time.to_string/2`, `MyApp.Cldr.DateTime.to_string/2` and `MyApp.Cldr.DateTime.Relative.to_string/2`.
+The primary API is `MyApp.Cldr.Date.to_string/2`, `MyApp.Cldr.Time.to_string/2`, `MyApp.Cldr.DateTime.to_string/2` and `MyApp.Cldr.DateTime.Relative.to_string/2`.
 In the following examples `MyApp` refers to a CLDR backend module that must be defined by the developer:

 ```elixir
 iex> MyApp.Cldr.Date.to_string ~D[2020-05-30]